 7.2.1.2.
 Sampling

-From each phase of the test, a gas sample shall be taken from the corresponding diluted exhaust bag and dilution air bag for analysis.
-A single composite dilution background sample can be analysed instead (not possible for phase weighing).
+During each phase of the test, a gas sample shall be taken from the corresponding diluted exhaust bag and dilution air bag for analysis.
+Alternatively, a single composite dilution background sample can be analysed (not possible for phase weighing).